- Tools and Strategies for Optimizing Academic Integrity within your Course

 Please visit USF's Research and Innovation webpage for Sponsored Research at https://www.usf.edu/research-innovation/sr/covid-19-notice.aspx#continuity for more information.

 The Office of Research & Innovation staff are working remotely, please visit https://www.usf.edu/research-innovation/about-usfri/covid-19-notice.aspx for further guidance, and for additional research frequently asked questions.

 The University of South Florida recognizes that the coronavirus (COVID-19) pandemic has brought about major disruptions in the lives of our faculty that may temporarily prevent or interrupt their scholarly productivity and achievements.
 This problem is especially acute for those faculty members in their probationary period who are working towards tenure.
 Therefore, the university is making available an extension to the tenure-clock by one academic year, for eligible tenure-earning faculty members.

-This action has been carefully considered, and endorsed by, the Faculty Senate presidents on all USF campuses, the president of the USF System Faculty Council, all College Deans (across all campuses), leadership of the USF chapter of the United Faculty of Florida, the Senior Vice President for USF Health, the Provost and University President.
+This action has been carefully considered, and endorsed by, the Faculty Senate presidents on all USF campuses, the president of USF Faculty Council, all College Deans (across all campuses), leadership of the USF chapter of the United Faculty of Florida, the Senior Vice President for USF Health, the Provost and University President.

 Additional questions and answers about the opportunity to extend one’s tenure clock:

 Who is eligible for an extension of their tenure-earning probationary period?

 All presently employed tenure-earning faculty who will be considered for tenure during or after the 2020-2021 academic year are eligible.
 Those excluded from this opportunity are faculty who have already been considered for tenure this academic year and those tenure-track faculty who will begin their employment with USF subsequent to March 21, 2020.